jundalisay/superb/content/en/social/economics/music-industry.md

 But such activities require a lot of money which only famous and bankable musicians like Taylor Swift have.
 How will indie and less famous artists build a fan base to get the economic support that they need?

-## How Pantrynomics Can Help Struggling Musicians
+## How Superphysics Can Help Struggling Musicians

 <!-- July 2021 -->